rushilma/thesis/2-algorithms.typ

 // Why study low degree algorithms (poly time heuristic + simple)

+Low degree heuristic: @kuniskyLowCoordinateDegree2024a @kuniskyLowCoordinateDegree2024 for extensions
+@montanariEquivalenceApproximateMessage2024

+Sometimes it fails: @huangOptimalLowDegree2025

 In addition, degree $D$ polynomials are a heuristic proxy for the class of $e^(tilde(O)(D))$-time algorithms @hopkinsStatisticalInferenceSum2018 @kothariSumSquaresLower2017.
 Thus, strong low degree hardness up to $o(N)$ can be thought of as evidence of requiring exponential (i.e. $e^Omega(N)$) time to find globally optimal solutions.